jotavare/cub3d/README.md

 - [x] Wall collisions.
 - [x] A minimap system.
 - [ ] Doors which can open and close.
-- [ ] Animated sprite.
+- [ ] Animated Sprite.
-- [ ] Rotate the point view with the mouse.
+- [ ] Rotate the point of view with the mouse.

 ## NORMINETTE
-At 42 School, it is expected that almost every project is written in accordance with the Norm, which is the coding standard of the school.
+At 42 School, it is expected that almost every project is written following the Norm, which is the coding standard of the school.

 ```
-- No for, do...while, switch, case, goto, ternary operators and variable-length arrays are allowed
+- No for, do...while, switch, case, goto, ternary operators and variable-length arrays are allowed;
-- Each function must be a maximum of 25 lines, not counting the function's curly brackets
+- Each function must be a maximum of 25 lines, not counting the function's curly brackets;
-- Each line must be at most 80 columns wide, comments included
+- Each line must be at most 80 columns wide, with comments included;
-- A function can take 4 named parameters maximum
+- A function can take 4 named parameters maximum;
-- No assigns and declarations in the same line (unless static)
+- No assigns and declarations in the same line (unless static);
-- You can't declare more than 5 variables per function
+- You can't declare more than 5 variables per function;
 - ...
 ```

-* [42 Norms](https://github.com/jotavare/jotavare/blob/main/42/pdf/en_norm.pdf) - Information about 42 code norms. `PDF`
+* [42 Norms](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf) - Information about 42 code norms. `PDF`
 * [Norminette](https://github.com/42School/norminette) - Tool by 42, to respect the code norm. `GitHub`
 * [42 Header](https://github.com/42Paris/42header) - 42 header for Vim. `GitHub`